BigIan1969/polari/chapter06.md

 D. 12

-5. If you multiply Dewey by Chinker, what is the product?
+5. What does "There were dewey orderly daughters in the charperingcart" mean?

-A. 2
+A. There were two policemen in the police car

-B. 5
+B. There were five policemen in the police car

-C. 10
+C. There were ten policemen in the police van

-D. 15
+D. There were fifteen policemen in the police van

 6. What is the sum of Setter, Trey, and Dewey?